cysouw/qlcMatrix/cran-comments.md

 # qlcMatrix, version 0.9.8

 New submission
-Package was archived on CRAN
+because package was archived on CRAN
-Archived on 2023-11-29 as issues were not corrected in time.
+Archived on 2023-11-29 because issues were not corrected in time.

 ## Test environments
 * local macOS X 14.2.1, R version 4.3.2